PHT-Medic/documentation/src/guide/user/train.md

 [![Train: Create Hash and Signature](/images/ui_images/train_5.png)](/images/ui_images/train_5.png)

-###  Train Approval
+##  Approval

 Before the train can be built and run, it must be approved by the stations you selected at the beginning of the train setup process.
-See the [Admin Guide](../admin/identity-providers) for details on how the approval process works.
+See the [Admin Guide](../admin/train-review.md) for details on how the approval process works.

-### Finding the Train

-Your train can be found in several ways after it is created.

- - In the **Home** section, you can choose **Trains** in the menu on the left-hand side.
-All your trains and their current status are listed under *Outgoing**.
- - If you have several trains for different proposals, it may be helpful to find them under proposals.
-To do this, go to the **Home** section and select **Proposals** from the menu on the left.
-There you will find your list of proposals.
-Select the one your train is using and select **Trains** from the proposals menu below the proposals name.
-You will then see a list of all the trains for that proposal.

- Selecting the name of the train will take you to the train overview.
-Here you can view the status and start the build and run.

-### Start the train
+## Execution

 At this point, the train is ready to be led loose on the track.